kletusachin/On-chip-clock-multiplier-PLL-using-OSU-180nm-PDK-/README.md

     Fig.1.1.
 Basic block diagram
 </p>

-## Theory and fundamental concepts
+## THEORY AND FUNDAMENTAL CONCEPTS
 ### 1. Theory on CMOS implementation transistor sizing and system feedback loop
 Phase lock loop is a feedback system that generates the signal whose frequency is proportional to the frequency of the input signal, frequency divider in feedback loop is essentially to obtain